superkor/TIC_Software_Challenge_S25/turtlebot4_sim_docker/README.md

 python3 name_of_file.py
 ```

+### Important: All Python files provided will have a line "TMMC_Wrapper.is_sim = True".
+If you wish to connect to a physical turtlebot, you must first set this variable to False.

 To test for the first time, we have provided you with solution-joystick.py in root of this repository.
 Try it out!
 If it runs successfully, you should be able to control your turtlebot using the WASD keys on your keyboard.

 ## Final Notes